 - Rest as needed.

-- Apply ice to the side of your cheek for 20 minutes at a time to reduce pain and swelling.
-Wrap the ice in a towel.
-Do not place the ice directly on your skin.
+- Apply an ice pack to the side of your cheek for 15-20 minutes at a time.
+Place a towel between the ice pack and your skin.

 - Eat small amounts of soft or pureed foods.